Are you planning a trip to Vancouver Island? Let us help you get here!

 - An onsite White Spot serving hot and cold entrees, burgers and every kids favourite – the Pirate Pak.

 - Retail Shop

-Insider Tip: The food on the ferries is not the same quality as you would expect at a regular White Spot or Bread Garden, and it’s also not cheap!
+Insider Tip: The food on the ferries is not the same quality as you would expect at a regular restaurant.
+It’s also not cheap!
 We always try to eat before or after crossing the water.

-Please visit the BC Ferries Website for current rates (they are forever changing, and as well, sometimes offer specials throughout the year).
-However, there are a few great tips with regards to cost:
+Please visit the BC Ferries Website for current rates.
+(They are forever changing, and as well, sometimes offer specials throughout the year).
+However, here are a few great tips with regards to cost:

-- Group rates: Discount rates are available for groups of 10 or more travelling together, as walk-on passengers or in one vehicle.
+- Group rates: Discount rates are available for groups of 10 or more travelling together.
+This is the case for both walk-on passengers or travellers in one vehicle.
 To qualify you must book at least 7 days in advance.
 Not applicable on all routes.
 You need to call BC Ferries for information: 1-888-223-3779

-- Seniors rate: BC Seniors travel is free Monday through Thursday, except for holidays, on presentation of a BC Services Card, a BC Driver’s License, a BC Identification Card, or a Birth Certificate.
+- Seniors rate: BC Seniors travel free Monday through Thursday, except for holidays.
+You must present a BC Services Card, a BC Driver’s License, a BC Identification Card, or a Birth Certificate.
 If you are presenting a Birth Certificate, proof of residency in BC is required.
 The BC Seniors discount applies only to the passenger fare.